Identifying Chern numbers of superconductors from local measurements

 The long-standing impasse in the determination of topological invariants in superconductors has also become an obstacle in developing quantum technologies.
 Topological superconductors can harbor unpaired Majorana states at vortex cores, point defects and edge vortices, and they could be employed in quantum computing \cite{ReadGreen, Ivanov2001, Nay08, Carlo20}.
 However, the lack of a robust and unbiased protocol for the identification of the topological state is hindering the progress of the field and has led to many debates about the interpretation of the experiments.

+For the above reasons, it is imperative to devise a generic protocol for extracting Chern numbers of superconductors from experimentally feasible data.
+Recently, it has been demonstrated, that machine learning can be used to discriminate quantum phases of matter, based on theoretically simulated data \cite{Ohtsuki16, Carrasquilla17, Caio2019} or combinations of theoretical and experimental data \cite{Zhang19}.
+Unsupervised methods \cite{Wang16} and combinations of supervised and unsupervised methods \cite{Nieuwenburg17} are other interesting directions in the classification of phases of quantum matter and determination of phase transitions, for an extended review see \cite{Dawid22}.
+However, to our knowledge, so far machine learning methods have not been applied to determine the Chern number from data which is accessible with standard experimental techniques in superconductors.

-For the above reasons, it is imperative to device a generic protocol for extracting Chern numbers of superconductors from experimentally feasible data.
-In this work we present such a protocol which is employing local density of states (LDOS) data as an input and using supervised machine learning to extract the topological state information.
-In our numerical experiments, we train ensembles of artificial neural networks with generic tight-binding Hamiltonians and show that the topological phases of a Shiba lattice system are identified correctly with a high probability ($>95 \%$) in a representative part of the phase diagram considered in this work.
-Since the LDOS data is accessible with standard scanning tunneling microscopy (STM), our work constitutes a major step towards solving the long-standing problem of identifying the topology of 2D superconductors with broken time-reversal symmetry.
-Moreover, we describe how the reliability of the predictions can be estimated, and we find that when the criteria for a reliable prediction are satisfied the prediction accuracy reaches values up to $99 \%$.
+In this work we present a protocol which is using local density of states (LDOS) data as input and supervised machine learning to extract the topological state information.
+In our numerical experiments, we train ensembles of artificial neural networks with generic tight-binding Hamiltonians and show that the topological phases with Chern number moduli $0, 1, 2, 3$ of a Shiba lattice system are classified correctly with a high probability ($>96 \%$) in a representative part of the phase diagram.
+Since the LDOS data is accessible with standard scanning tunneling microscopy (STM), our work constitutes an important step towards solving the long-standing problem of identifying the topology of 2D superconductors with broken time-reversal symmetry.
+Moreover, we describe how the reliability of the predictions can be estimated, and we find, that when the criteria for a reliable prediction are satisfied, the prediction accuracy reaches values exceeding $99 \%$.